Scum (film): Home media

 The film was first released on VHS video in the UK in 1983, where it was immediately caught up in the UK video nasty controversy of the early 1980s.

 It was later released on DVD in the UK by Odyssey and Prism Leisure.
-It was the digitally remastered uncut version but in fullscreen, with only a trailer and an interview as bonus features.
-In the US an Alan Clarke boxset was issued that included several films, among them both the BBC original and cinema version of the film plus audio commentaries.
-Prism Leisure released a limited edition 2 disc set in the UK on 13 June 2005.
+It was the digitally remastered uncut version but in full-screen, with only a trailer and an interview as bonus features.
+In the US, an Alan Clarke box set was issued that included several films, among them both the BBC original and cinema version of the film plus audio commentaries.
+Prism Leisure released a limited-edition two-disc set in the UK on 13 June 2005.
 Disc One featured the BBC version with an audio commentary and two interviews.
-Disc Two instead featured the theatrical remake with an audio commentary, several interviews and featurettes and two trailers.
+Disc Two featured the theatrical remake with an audio commentary, several interviews and featurettes and two trailers.
 It was digitally remastered from a widescreen print.
-This special edition DVD was sold in amaray slipcase packaging and also in a limited edition tin case.
-A Region 0 DVD boxset featuring both the theatrical version and the 1977 BBC-banned television version on separate discs followed in the US, released by Blue Underground.
+This special edition DVD was sold in Amaray slipcase packaging and also in a limited edition tin case.
+A Region 0 DVD box set featuring both the theatrical version and the 1977 BBC-banned television version on separate discs followed in the US, released by Blue Underground.
 In 2015, Australian company Shock Entertainment released Scum on DVD and Blu-ray as part of their Cinema Cult line.

+A 4K version of the movie was released in August 2025 by 88 Films.